netdata/learn/docs/agent/getting-started.md

 Take a look at some more advanced features and configurations:

 -   Centralize Netdata metrics from many systems with [streaming](agent/streaming.md)
--   Enable long-term archiving of Netdata metrics via [backends](agent/backends.md) to time-series databases.
+-   Enable long-term archiving of Netdata metrics via [exporting engine](agent/exporting.md) to time-series databases.
 -   Improve security by putting Netdata behind an [Nginx proxy with SSL](agent/running-behind-nginx.md).

 Or, learn more about how you can contribute to [Netdata core](agent/contributing.md) or our